Skip to content

 How much disability insurance do self-employed people typically need?

-Many self-employed professionals target roughly 60% to 70% of pre-disability income, but the real target depends on your documented earnings, your fixed household obligations, your business overhead, and how variable your revenue is.
+Many self-employed professionals target roughly 60% to 70% of pre-disability income, but the real target depends on documented earnings, fixed household obligations, business overhead, and how variable revenue is.
 Carriers set maximum benefit limits and may treat different income types differently—especially when income is a mix of wages, distributions, and business profits.
-That is why benefit design is not just a “quote”—it is a structure built around what can actually be insured and what you truly need to protect.
+That is why benefit design is not just a quote.
+It is a structure built around what can actually be insured and what you truly need to protect.

-A practical way to think about need is to separate it into two buckets.
+A practical way to estimate need is to separate it into two buckets.
 First, personal living expenses: housing, utilities, food, transportation, insurance, debt payments, and family obligations.
 Second, business obligations that must be paid regardless of health: rent, essential payroll, software, recurring contracts, equipment payments, and other fixed costs that keep operations alive.
 If overhead is minimal, you may primarily need personal income replacement.
-If overhead is significant, the plan often needs both personal DI and a business-focused layer such as BOE.
+If overhead is significant, the plan often needs both personal DI and a business-focused layer.

 The elimination period choice (for example 30, 60, 90, or 180 days) is typically about balancing cost against cash reserves.
 If you have a healthy emergency fund and strong access to cash, a longer waiting period may reduce premiums while still protecting you from the larger risk: a long duration disability.
 If reserves are thin or income is highly sensitive to missed weeks, a shorter waiting period may make more sense—especially in designs coordinated with short-term disability strategies.